tharun30115/xray-analysis/README.md

 - First training was for 50 Epochs which produced a model **model-v1** which had 60% accuracy with real world data.
 - Second training was for 100 Epochs which produced a model **model-v2** which has 90% + accuracy with real world data.
 - Tensorflow and keras was used to train the model.
-- gui was built using tkinter.
+- Gui was built using tkinter.
 - Thats all for now, cya (dont forget to star the repo!!).